Books & zines

 Sex workers have been in Soho, central London, for at least 200 years.
 During that time there has been constant attempts to arrest women and raid and close down the premises where we work.
 Since the 1980s women in Soho have been part of the ECP’s network and we have spearheaded campaigns against evictions and landgrabs.

-This zine is a story of women, many of whom are mothers and grandmothers, defending their right to work in safety.
+Our Soho Zine is a story of women, many of whom are mothers and grandmothers, defending their right to work in safety.
 It is a story of sex workers fighting against criminalisation and against being thrown out of their homes and places of work.
 It’s also a story of a community that defended their neighbours and friends, worried that if sex workers were forced out, they may be next.
 What then would be left of Soho the “historic village of vagrants and immigrants, of hookers and queens, of cheese shops and coffee shops and sex shops and peep shows”?

 Sex, Race, and Class—The Perspective of Winning: A Selection of Writings 1952-2011